2020 Integrative Biology Commencement Ceremony

 The City of Berkeley Maxwell Stadium Garage (on Gayley, next to the Greek Theatre) and Sather Gate Garage (west of Telegraph Ave. between Channing Way and Durant Ave.) may also be available.
 Please observe and obey parking signs and regulations.
 Each campus lot will display the most up-to-date information on the sign at the entrance.
 See the Parking & Transportation site for more info.

 Guests with Specific Needs

 Guests with specific access and mobility needs are eligible for special seating.
-Special seating is available in designated areas of Zellerbach Auditorium.
+Special seating is available in designated areas of Zellerbach Hall.
 The area will be roped off and guests will be directed to designated areas when they arrive.

 Diplomas will be sent to all graduating seniors at no charge.
 Diplomas are mailed four months after graduation to the diploma mailing address in Cal Central.
 Make sure to check and update this address prior to graduation.

 Commencement vs. Graduation

 Commencement and graduation are two separate events.
 Commencement is a ceremony, a celebration for you and your family of the completion (or near completion!) of your college years.
 Participating in commencement does not mean that you have graduated.
 Graduation is the process by which you receive a degree from Berkeley.
 Students need to be on the degree list for the term in which all requirements for graduation will be completed.
 See Graduation and Transcripts and Diplomas for more information.